patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-21-bootstrapping-in-sql.md

 ## Wrapping up

-You now have the power to bootstrap in SQL, unlocking richer analysis in a traditional RDBMS, visualization tools, Snowflake (sigh), or anywhere else you prefer to use SQL.
+You now have the power to bootstrap in SQL, unlocking richer analysis in a traditional RDBMS, visualization tools, or anywhere else you prefer to use SQL.
 Go make your DBadmins feel it.